lanl-preteam/yaml_config/README.md

+# YamlConfig

-"""YamlConfig is a set of utilities for strictly describing a YAML configuration file, loading it, and validating that the contents conform to the description.
+YamlConfig is a set of utilities for strictly describing a YAML configuration file, loading it, and validating that the contents conform to the description.
 It is also capable of taking the description and automatically producing an example configuration in the specified format, complete with comments.

 Configuration descriptions are built much like with Object Relational Mappers (ORMs) for databases.
 Unlike databases, YAML files are expected to have nested information that makes the typical ORM syntax unsuitable.
 Our solution does it's best to mimick ORM style where possible, while still allowing for deeply nested configs.

 ## pyYAML
 This library uses an included, modified version of pyYAML capable of building YAML event sequences that include comments.
 It is limited to working in pure python mode only.

 # Basic Usage
 YamlConfigs consist of ConfigElement() instantiations attached to container ConfigElement instantiations.
 These provide the structure that is used to describe, parse, and output the configuration file.
 These are all contained within a user defined subclass of YamlConfig, which is really just a strictly keyed dictionary ConfigElement with some extras.